Best-of-all-time

 Below two examples:

 The next step is to select a tool that measures the differences between points scored.
-This would indicate the level of competition between the 6 drivers.
+This would indicate the level of competition between the six drivers.
 I'll mention just a few:

 The Gini coefficient